Maxwell Motor Company: In media

 In 1920, the Maxwell Company contracted with actress and producer Nell Shipman to create a short promotional film featuring the Maxwell.
 She was able to stretch the money budgeted for the project into a multi-reel feature entitled Something New.
 The Maxwell's abilities were prominently featured in this melodramatic film, which had Nell Shipman and Bert Van Tuyle escaping a band of Mexican bandits by racing the sturdy little car across the Mexican badlands where they overcame obstacles such as boulders, rivers, gulches, and all other sorts of rough terrain.
 Maxwell dealers presented this motion picture at various venues to promote the car, often with the now-battered Maxwell on display.
 The Maxwell Company had assisted in the film's production by supplying a car and by deploying a mechanic to the filming location.
 The mechanic's job included repeatedly replacing the car's transmission, which kept getting torn up by the harsh desert landscape.

-A decrepit old Maxwell was famous as the car Jack Benny drove decades after it had stopped being manufactured.
+A decrepit old Maxwell was famous as the car Jack Benny drove, for decades after it had stopped being manufactured, on his long-running radio (and later TV) comedy series The Jack Benny Program.
 The running joke was that Benny was too stingy to buy himself a new car—or even a newer used car—as long as his old one still ran, however poorly.
-The sounds used for it were pre-recorded, but when a technical fault prevented one of the records from playing, voice actor Mel Blanc himself improvised the sounds of the sputtering car starting up.
+The sounds used for it initially were pre-recorded, but when a technical fault prevented one of the records from playing, voice actor Mel Blanc himself improvised the sounds of the sputtering car starting up.
 His performance was received well enough for him to continue that task permanently.
-The gag of the Maxwell as Benny car was used in the classic cartoon The Mouse That Jack Built.
-In one Jack Benny Show gag Rochester tells Benny that he reported to the Police that the Maxwell had been stolen although not for three hours; when Jack asks why Rochester delayed so long, Rochester explains it was because he stopped laughing.
+In one gag from the show Rochester tells Benny that he reported to the police that the Maxwell had been stolen although he didn't make the report until three hours after the theft; when Jack asked why Rochester delayed so long, Rochester explained that it was because that was when he stopped laughing.

+The gag of the Maxwell as Benny's car was used in the classic cartoon The Mouse That Jack Built.
 Many people erroneously assume that the antique automobile Jack Benny is seen driving during his cameo appearance in the 1962 comedy film It's a Mad, Mad, Mad, Mad World is a Maxwell; that car is, in fact, a 1931 Cadillac convertible coupe.